NRI Nutritional Risk Index Calculator

 • Q: What is the NRI Nutritional Risk Index?

-• A: NRI (Nutritional Risk Index) is a commonly used nutritional assessment tool that evaluates an individual's risk and severity of malnutrition by combining serum albumin levels and weight changes.
-It is often used for nutritional screening and assessment of hospital patients.
+• A: NRI (Nutritional Risk Index) is a commonly used nutritional assessment tool that combines serum albumin levels and weight changes to assess an individual's risk and severity of malnutrition, often used for nutritional screening and assessment of hospital patients.

 • Q: What do the calculation results indicate?